Navigating The Challenges Of Temporal Lobe ADHD

 Environmental modifications

 Making adjustments to an individual’s environment can also be beneficial.
-This may include creating a structured routine, minimizing distractions, and providing organizational tools.
+This process may include creating a structured routine, minimizing distractions, and providing organizational tools.

 Support groups for people with attention-deficit hyperactivity disorder